maxcelant/pomo-cli/docs/notes.md

 - it should definitely have a state and a stringified version of that state.
 Maybe call it repr
 - `State` should also be a struct with the `type`, `repr`, and `symbol`
 - Make the command sessions goroutines so the user can stop them by sending a signal.
+- Create a `handler` for the commands to take care of answering to user responses and printing messages to the user.